implico/frs-bundle-default/README.md

 <a name="styles-sprites"></a>
 #### Sprites
 Sprites are generated automatically by [gulp-spritesmith] for all images placed in the `/sprites` directory.
 To use a sprite, you have to uncomment the line in `style.scss` with sprite sheet import and then use the mixin `@include sprite($filename)`.
-See more in [Frontend-starter docs](https://github.com/implico/frontend-starter#sprites) and [SASS-core][sass-core] docs.
+See more in [Frontend-starter sprite docs](https://github.com/implico/frontend-starter#sprites) and [SASS-core docs][sass-core].

 ### Views: `/views`